software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/api/pan-gh.md

 ### `absoluteX`

-X coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the root view.
+X coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the window.
 The value is expressed in point units.
 It is recommended to use it instead of [`x`](#x) in cases when the original view can be transformed as an effect of the gesture.

 ### `absoluteY`

-Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the root view.
+Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the window.
 The value is expressed in point units.
 It is recommended to use it instead of [`y`](#y) in cases when the original view can be transformed as an effect of the gesture.

 ## Example